dmnunez1993/django-admin-utils/README.md

     admin.site.register(MyModel, HiddenAdmin)

-Additionaly, if it is necessary to modify admin behaviour from that model (i. e.
+Additionally, if it is necessary to modify admin behaviour from that model (i. e.
 Remove fields, add custom methods), there is a mixin called HiddenAdminMixin which can be used alongside admin.ModelAdmin:

     from app.models import MyModel